 During your trial work period, the Social Security Administration will most likely want to know such things as whether you are undergoing medical care and whether you are working within the restrictions that qualified you as disabled.
 If the Social Security Administration determines that you are no longer disabled, your benefits may be suspended.
 However, if you then have to stop work again in the future, there will be a window of time (three years or so) during which you can reopen your original application in an expedited claim.

-Contact A New York (NY) Social Security Disability Attorney
+Contact A New York (NY) Attorney With Questions About Social Security Disability